orangekame3/qasmtools/README.md

 * **QASM 3.0 Parsing**: Parses OpenQASM 3.0 files into an Abstract Syntax Tree (AST).
 * **QASM 3.0 Formatting**: Formats QASM 3.0 files to adhere to a consistent style with support for standard input, JSON-style escaped strings, and automatic pipe detection.
-* **QASM 3.0 Linting**: Checks QASM files for style and semantic issues using configurable YAML-based rules with documentation URLs for each violation, colored output, and JSON format support.
+* **QASM 3.0 Linting**: Advanced AST-based analysis for style and semantic issues with configurable YAML-based rules, parallel processing, performance optimization, documentation URLs for each violation, and JSON format support.
 * **QASM 3.0 Highlighting**: Provides syntax highlighting for QASM files in the terminal with color-coded output for keywords, numbers, strings, and operators.
 * **Pipeline Support**: All commands support stdin/stdout piping for seamless integration in command-line workflows.
 * **Web Playground**: Interactive browser-based formatter with WebAssembly backend and unescape support.